Nick-Haer/picture-poetry/README.md

 ## Overview

 Art inspires art, in paint and in words.
 Picture Poetry is built at the intersection of poems and paintings.
-Users are prompted with a painting selected at random from the Metropolitan Museum of Art, and can then write a poem inspired by that painting, guided by whichever interpretation resonates with them.
+Users are prompted with a painting selected at random from the Metropolitan Museum of Art, and can then write a poem inspired by that painting, guided by what feelings strike them.

-You can also browse the work of other picture poets, saving the works that you like best to you own collection.
-A fullstack MERN application with user Auth, this web app was diifficult yet deply rewarding to make.
+You can also browse the work of other picture poets, saving the works that you like best to your own collection.
+A fullstack MERN application with user auth, this web app was diifficult yet deeply rewarding to make.

 Picture Poetry is a long time passion project of mine, and I intend to continue to add to it over time so that other poets can find a place to enjoy fine art, inspiration, and the colorful poems that result.